Vizzuality/landgriffon/infrastructure/README.md

 ### Handling production and staging

-The production and staging environments are always deployed, even if they are not declared in the `environments` variable.
+The AWS production and staging environments are always deployed, even if they are not declared in the `environments` variable.
 However, if you'd like to customize their behavior (for example, reload fresh data), you can explicitly add them to the `environments` variable, and specify your custom values for each configuration, as you would for any other env.